HQ

 Yes.
 HomeHQ covers the same ground (shared family calendar, meals, chores, per-member kid views, color-coding) without the $699 upfront.
 Hearth is more polished as a hardware object and better at gamified kid routines; HomeHQ is much cheaper and built on the Google Calendar you already use.

 It's a beautiful, purpose-built touchscreen with a custom OS, designed in collaboration with child-development specialists.
 The price reflects the hardware design and the small-batch nature of the product.
-The $9/month Membership on top unlocks the Sidekick AI assistant, meal planning, and the photo screensaver.
+The $9/month Membership on top unlocks the Hearth Helper AI assistant, meal planning, and the photo screensaver.

 Yes, in a less gamified form.
-HomeHQ has per-member chores with weekly fair rotation and a kid-friendly view.
-We don't do star-rewards (Hearth is better there specifically); we focus on calm accountability.
-Different philosophy, same calm household outcome.
+HomeHQ has per-member chores with flexible assignment — fixed, auto-rotating, or up for grabs — plus streaks, a weekly leaderboard, and a kid-friendly view.
+We deliberately don't do star-rewards (Hearth is better there specifically); we focus on recognition over rewards.
+Different philosophy; both get the chores done.

 Both do two-way Google Calendar sync.
 HomeHQ is built on Google Calendar as its foundation, so connecting your family's Google accounts is the whole setup.
 The sync experience is comparable; HomeHQ leans harder on Google as the single source of truth.